 salt and pepper

 Heat olive oil in a large pot.
 Add onion and cook until translucent.
 Add green beans, water, crushed tomatoes, parsley, salt and pepper.
-Bring to a boil, then lower heat a little to cook and thicken.
-It will take about 40 minutes.
+Bring to a boil, then lower heat a little, keeping it bubbling, to cook and thicken.
+It will take about 30-40 minutes.
 Add water or tomatoes as necessary.